Free, with priority access for families with children under 18. Tickets are available on-site starting at 10am.

 About the Event

 It’s the first Sunday of the month, which means free admission at the Barnes!
-Visitors have access to the collection, our special exhibition Kiefer Rodin, and all our family activities and performances.
+Visitors have access to the collection and special exhibition, plus all our family activities and entertainment.

 Did you know?
 ACCESS cardholders get in free every day.

 Free First Sunday Family Days at the Barnes

 Our Free First Sunday Family Day events offer no-cost admission to the collection galleries as well as an array of family-friendly activities, including arts and crafts, musical performances, and interactive workshops.